rust-lang/blog.rust-lang.org/_posts/2018-01-03-new-years-rust-a-call-for-community-blogposts.md

+---
+title: !
+"New Year's Rust: A Call for Community Blogposts"
+---

 # New Year's Rust: A Call for Community Blogposts

 'Tis the season for people and communities to reflect and set goals- and the Rust team is